WeTransfer/wt-api-docs/README.md

 To create an exportable set of files, run the following command:

-`bundle exec middleman build --clean`
+`bundle exec middleman build --no-clean`

 This will output the static files in the `/docs` folder.